-During the financial year, the Company had a policy in place in respect of directors' and officers' liability and legal expenses insurance contracts, for current directors, including senior executives, employees and officers and for former directors, officers and employees of the Company for a period of 12 months and directors, senior executives, secretaries and employees of its Group.
+During the financial year, the Company had a policy in place in respect of directors' and officers' liability and legal expenses insurance contracts, for current directors, including senior executives, employees and officers and for former directors, officers and employees of the Company for a period of 12 months.
+The policy also covers directors, senior executives, secretaries and employees of its Group.
 The policy prohibits disclosure of the premiums paid.